torao/xslt-servlet/readme.md

 ## Introduction

 The servlet implementation to transform static xml or xhtml files with XSL in server-side and send result to browser.
 This make you easy to maintainance your design.

+* Environment: Java SE 6 or later, Servlet API 2.5 (Java EE 5) or later; such as Tomcat 6.0 (SuSE Linux 11, MacOS X 10.5)
+* Libraries: No additional library dependencies, using JDK-Standard Java Logging API

 ## Feature